followcrom/word-of-the-day/README.md

 ## Contributing

-Contributions to the "Word of the Day" project are welcome.
-Please ensure to update tests as appropriate.
+😊 Contributions to the **Word of the Day** project are welcome. 😊

+👷 Feel free to open a pull request or branch from this project. 👷

 ## License

 This project is open source and available under the MIT License.
-See the LICENSE file for details.

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)